dila-y/Deep-Learning-Adversarial-Defense/README.md

 - Adversarial attacks can dramatically reduce model test accuracy, even with small input perturbations.
 - Robust architectures or adversarial training can recover some accuracy loss but remain vulnerable to stronger iterative attacks.
-- Transferability of attacks and differences in norm constraints are evaluated and visualized[attached_file:1].
+- Transferability of attacks and differences in norm constraints are evaluated and visualized.

 ---